Seán Heuston: Early life

 Heuston was born at Gloucester Street in Dublin on 21 February 1891, the son of clerk John Heuston and Maria McDonald.
+The family was Irish Catholic, but bore the English-language surname Heuston from the time of Seán's grandfather's enlistee service in the British Army in the years following the Irish Potato Famine in the mid-1800s.
+The name Heuston was originally brought to Ireland from the Scottish Barony of Lanarkshire during the time of the settlement of the Ulster Plantation.

-Educated by the Christian Brothers, he later worked as a railway clerk in Limerick and while there took an active part in Fianna Éireann, of which he was an officer.
+Educated by the Christian Brothers, he joined Great Southern and Western Railway where he worked as a railway clerk in Limerick.
+While there he joined Fianna Éireann, of which he was an active member.
 Seán Heuston arranged for members who could not afford to buy their uniforms to do so by paying small weekly sums.
 Under his guidance the Fianna in Limerick had a course which encompassed not only drilling, including signalling, scout training and weapons training, but also lectures on Irish history and Irish classes.

-Irish Volunteers and Fianna Eireann

-In 1913 Heuston was transferred to Dublin Fianna, and was appointed to the Emmet Sluagh.
-He went on to join the ranks of the Irish Volunteers and played a prominent part in the Easter Rising.
-He was Director of Training for Fianna Eireann as well as being Vice-commandant of the Dublin Battalion and Commander of the 5th company from August 1915 to Easter 1916.
+In 1913, Heuston was transferred by GS&WR to Dublin, where he joined Emmet Sluagh.
+He was Director of Training for Fianna Eireann as well as being Vice-Commandant of the Dublin Battalion and Commander of its 6th Company from August 1915 to Easter 1916.
+He joined the Irish Volunteers, becoming Captain of D Company, 1st Battalion.